 A. The county local office shall process applications as expeditiously as possible and provide eligible households a written notification of their eligibility.
 The applicant household must receive a Notice of Action form, which will indicate the household's period of eligibility and Food Assistance allotment.
 Eligible households shall be provided an opportunity to obtain benefits as soon as possible, but no later than thirty (30) calendar days following the date the application was filed.
-Except for applications filed at an SSA office, an application shall be considered filed the day a local office in the correct county receives a signed applications submitted at an SSA office is outlined in Section 4.202.31, C; the expedited processing time frames for such applications shall begin the day a local office in the correct county receives the application (see Section 4.202.3, D).
+Except for applications filed at an SSA office, an application shall be considered filed the day a local office in the correct county receives a signed application containing the applicant's name, address, and signature.
+The application filing date for applications submitted at an SSA office is outlined in Section 4.202.31, C; the expedited processing time frames for such applications shall begin the day a local office in the correct county receives the application (see Section 4.202.3, D).
 Residents of institutions who apply prior to the release from the institution shall have the application date based on the date of release from the institution.